intelligent-environments-lab/bevo_iaq/Setup/README.md

 ![bevo_iaq_bb](https://github.com/intelligent-environments-lab/bevo_iaq/blob/master/Setup/Layouts/BEVO_IAQ_bb.png)

-### Printed Circuit Board Development
+### Printed Circuit Board
 A printed circuit board (PCB), shown below, was developed for this project.
 The PCB design does *not* allow for any direct connections to the board via headers except for the the RTC PCF8523 - the other sensors must be connected with wires.

 ![bevo_iaq_pcb](https://github.com/intelligent-environments-lab/bevo_iaq/blob/master/Setup/Layouts/BEVO_IAQ_New_pcb.png)

-The sensors in the schematic above, from top to bottom, are the SCD30, SVM30, SPS30, TSL2591, and PCF8523.
+The sensors in the schematic above are labeled, and from top to bottom are:
+1. SCD30 - Carbon Dioxide, Temperature, and Relative Humidity
+2. SVM30 - Total Volatile Organic Compounds
+3. SPS30 - Particulate Matter
+4. TSL2591 - Light
+5. PCF8523 - Clock

+The remaining sensors are be connected with female-to-female wires after soldering male-to-male header pins to both the PCB and each individual sensor.
+The PCB in the schematic shows the top view where the connections are routed on the bottom of the board.
+There are five columns of connections on the PCB.
+From left to right, these columns represent specific pin connections:
+1. Extra GND connection - needed for SCD30 and SPS30 SEL pins
+2. GND connection
+3. Vin connection
+4. Serial Data (SDA) connection
+5. Serial Clock (SCL) connection

+Two 4.7 k-Ohm resistors are connected at the top and bottom as pull-up resistors.

 The SVM30 and SPS30 are connected through the use of [5-pin female single connectors](https://images-na.ssl-images-amazon.com/images/I/41WAqkLeBJL._SL500_AC_SS350_.jpg) and [4-pin female single connectors](https://images-na.ssl-images-amazon.com/images/I/411g-Ag85ML._SL500_AC_SS350_.jpg), respectively.
-The remaining sensors can be connected to [male-to-female headers](http://img.dxcdn.com/productimages/sku_152192_2.jpg) soldered to the bottom of the board.

-The PCB in the schematic shows the top view.
-The connections are routed on the bottom of the board and, from right to left, correspond to SCL, SDA, Vin, and Gnd.
-If there is a fifth connection, that connection is also ground i.e. SCL, SDA, Vin, Gnd, and Gnd.
-Two 4.7 k-Ohm resistors are connected at the top and second to bottom rows as pull-up resistors.
+For the remaining sensors, wires are cut, crimped, and plugged in with the following specifications:
+1. **SCD30**:
+ - Wires: blue, black, red, yellow, and green wires each cut to a length of 3 inches
+ - Female to Female connections
+ Layout:

 ## Code Development
 (Under Construction)